The Productivity Trick Used by Nick Saban and Tim Ferriss

 Focus 100% of your time, energy, and focus on the things that you can control.
 Spend 0% of your time & energy on the things that you can’t control.

 The default behavior for the average person is to spend the majority of their time and energy worrying over things they can’t control.

 News, sports, gossip, decisions that are for others to make, such as our bosses or political leaders.
 Yes, even mindlessly scrolling Facebook on your phone for 15 minutes is burning precious time and brain cycles.

 In addition to lost time & energy, these things we can’t control (politics, sports, etc.) can cause us stress.
 Stress further damages our ability to be productive and makes us unhappy.

 When we focus on things we can control, we feel empowered.
 When we focus on things we can’t control, we feel powerless.

 The lesson that high performers teach us is that those who tune out the distractions and get focused can achieve amazing results.
-When you dig into high performers and their habits, laser-like focus (and the accompanying ignorance of trivial matters) is the most commonly shared behavior among all different types of high performers.
+When you dig into high performers and their habits, laser-like focus is the most commonly shared behavior among all different types of high performers.

 Why do high performers achieve more in 24 hours than the average person?

 - They “create” time & energy for themselves by not wasting their limited time & energy on things that they can’t control.
 They aren’t wasting an hour a day (365 hours per year – feels a little different when you look at the year number) on Facebook.